fenok/react-router-typesafe-routes/README.md

 The only catch is... there is no implementation of the state processor 😅.
 It's the most tricky processor to implement in a generic form, and also the least used one.

 In the meantime, you can write ad-hoc state processors and get type safety for route state where you need it, but that's about it.

-## How is it different from existing solutions?

--   [typesafe-react-router](https://www.npmjs.com/package/typesafe-react-router) only handles path params and doesn't allow regexp-based path.

--   [react-typesafe-routes](https://www.npmjs.com/package/react-typesafe-routes) is quite complex and may be an overkill.
-It also doesn't handle hash.

--   The solution described at [Type-Safe Usage of React Router](https://dev.to/0916dhkim/type-safe-usage-of-react-router-5c44) only cares about path params.

--   There is also [type-route](https://www.npmjs.com/package/type-route), but it's still in beta.
-It's also a separate routing library.